HomeMy WebLinkAbout2023-11-21 Planning Board Minutes (Final)The Town of Danby

 Planner Hutnik.
 Planner Hutnik reminded the Planning Board that no decisions can be

-feedback before the December mee ng.
+feedback before the December meeting.

 Planner Hutnik suggested, as he wrote in his memo, that it would be good to show the